pgodsalve/Dr-Chris-Godsalve/README.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/184865355@N03/49746474932/in/dateposted-public/" title="Graduation"><img src="https://live.staticflickr.com/65535/49746474932_950aa4a0c7_n.jpg" width="240" height="320" alt="Graduation"></a>

-Throughout his studies Chris worked hard to support himself financially and had various jobs as a labourer, a warehouse operative and making tea in a bank to name a few.
+Throughout his studies Chris worked hard to support himself financially and had various jobs as a labourer, a warehouse operative and making tea in a bank.
 It wasn’t all work and no play; Chris had great friends, and shared an Edinburgh tenement flat with some of them.
 They went drinking, recorded music together and enjoyed the Edinburgh music scene.
 After gaining his PhD Chris stayed on at Heriot-Watt for a further 2 years working in research in the physics department.

 #### Marriage, family and professional life